dbis-uibk/CFX-Metric/README.md

 To use this code, follow these steps:
 + Create data to work with by running the data_processing notebooks.
   - Or in order to reproduce results from the paper without running the data_processing notebook, please download all files from [here](https://drive.google.com/drive/folders/1nD0_5asi4B9dyUN_JYoYT5QJPYeAMWCD?usp=sharing) from the relevant folder <dataset_name> to data_preprocessing folder according to the data set you need to run on.
-+ On every notebook, please specify the "data_name" variable to be 'ML1M'/'Yahoo'/'Pinterest', and the "recommender_name" variable to be 'MLP'/'VAE'.
++ On every code, please specify the "data_name" variable to be 'ML1M'/'Yahoo'/'Pinterest', and the "recommender_name" variable to be 'MLP'/'VAE'.
-+ You can train your oun LXR with the 'LXR_training' notebook, test your results in 'metrics' notebook, and test new explanation methods using 'metrics' notebook.
++ You can train your oun LXR with the 'LXR_training' notebook, test your results in 'metrics', and test new explanation methods using 'metrics'.

+## Other Tables of Resutls

 ![MLP_ML1M_table](https://github.com/dbis-uibk/CFX-Metric/blob/main/Experiments%20Result/img/MLP%20ML-1M.png)